Reproductive immunology: Pharmacologic consideration

-Drugs

-Medications to reduce risk of miscarriage

-Progesterone is a medication often used to prevent threatened miscarriage.
-A threatened miscarriage is signs or symptoms of miscarriage, most often including bleeding that occurs in the first 20-weeks of a pregnancy.
-Research has shown that supplementation of progesterone can lower the rate of miscarriage, however, it did not have an effect on lowering the rate of pre-term births and live births.
-In reference to micronized vaginal progesterone, these results were more prominent for people who were at high risk of miscarriage, including people who have had three or more miscarriages and are currently experiencing bleeding.

-The use of low dose aspirin may be linked to increased rates of live births and fewer pregnancy losses for people who have had one or two miscarriages.
-The National Institute of Health has recently changed their stance on using low dose aspirin, stating "low-dose aspirin therapy before conception and during early pregnancy may increase pregnancy chances and live births among a person who has experienced one or two prior miscarriages."
-This is a change from the previous stance on aspirin preventing pregnancy loss from the National Institute of Health.
-The reasoning behind the change was the determination that adherence to the medication and not discontinuing low dose aspirin due to side effects "could improve the odds for pregnancy and live birth in this group of people."

-Sulfonamides and their risk of congenital malformations
+Sulfonamides

-Some studies have shown that maternal exposure to sulfonamides during pregnancy may have an increased risk of congenital malformations.
+Some studies have shown that maternal exposure to sulfonamides during pregnancy may be qan increased risk of congenital malformations.
 There has been no evidence that certain types of sulfonamides or doses administered may increase or decrease the risk.
 Exposure to sulfonamides has been the only direct connection.

-Medications to increase live birth rate for persons with antiphospholipid syndrome
+Drug therapies

+Reducing miscarriage

+A threatened miscarriage is when signs or symptoms of miscarriage, most often bleeding that occurs in the first 20-weeks of a pregnancy, are present.

+As the hormone progesterone is essential for the maintenance of pregnancy – amongst its important effects is maternal immune modulation and suppression of inflammatory responses – it is often used to prevent a threatened miscarriage from completing.
+Treatment with exogenous progesterone can lower the incidence of miscarriage; overall, though, the research suggests it does not alter the rate of pre-term births or live births.
+However, one review suggested live birth rates were improved for a subgroup of women treated with micronized vaginal progesterone.
+The improved outcome was seen in the group at higher risk of miscarriage, this being people who had had three or more miscarriages and were also currently experiencing bleeding.

+The use of low dose aspirin may be linked to increased rates of live births and fewer pregnancy losses for people who have had one or two miscarriages.
+Based on this research, the National Institute of Health (NIH) revised their 2014 advice on using low dose aspirin, stating in 2021 that "low-dose aspirin therapy before conception and during early pregnancy may increase pregnancy chances and live births among women who have experienced one or two prior miscarriages."

+Antiphospholipid syndrome

 Some studies have found that using both aspirin and heparin can increase the rate of live birth in a person with antiphospholipid syndrome.
 It was also found to increase birth weight and gestation age when using heparin and aspirin together.
-It was also found that people with antiphospholipid syndrome had an increased live birth rate when low molecular weight heparin was substituted in for heparin and co-administered with aspirin.
+It was also found that people with antiphospholipid syndrome had an increased live birth rate when low-molecular-weight heparin was substituted for heparin and co-administered with aspirin.